Analysis

 There are, rather, several layers:

 Taken together, that map suggests that liberalism in Venezuela today is stronger in language, education, arguments and networks than in autonomous electoral muscle.
 It is not yet a major party force.
 But neither is it a mirage or a mere sum of scattered sympathies without infrastructure.
+There are institutions, channels, leaderships and a family of ideas that recognises itself as such.

 Conclusion